onionshare/onionshare/BUILD.md

 To build the installer:

 * Follow the steps above until to make the .exe.
 You should have a folder called `dist\onionshare` with a bunch of files inside of it, including `onionshare.exe`.
+Run `onionshare.exe` once before you build the installer, to compile all the `.py` files into `.pyc` files.
 * Open a command prompt, cd into the onionshare directory, and type: `makensisw setup\onionshare.nsi`.
 You'll find the installer, `OnionShare_Setup.exe`, inside the `dist` folder.

 ## Tests